swcarpentry/DEPRECATED-bc/novice/hg/00-intro.md

     whenever there's a conflict between one person's work and another's.

 This lesson shows how to use
-a popular open source version control system called Git.
+a popular open source version control system called Mercurial (also known as hg).
-It is more complex than some alternatives, but it is widely used, both because it's easy to set up and because of a hosting site called [GitHub](http://github.com).
+It is widely used,
+both because it's easy to set up and because of a hosting site called [Bitbucket](http://bitbucket.org).
 No matter which version control system you use, the most important thing to learn is not the details of their more obscure commands, but the workflow that they encourage.